Key takeaways:

 High costs: Deploying computer vision systems involves significant upfront investments in hardware, software and integration.
 Specialized cameras, edge computing devices and AI processing units can drive up costs.
 Additionally, ongoing maintenance, upgrades and operational expenses can strain budgets, especially for small and mid-sized retailers.

-Data privacy concerns: Computer vision often requires the collection and processing of massive amounts of visual data, raising potential privacy issues.
-Retailers must ensure compliance with stringent data protection laws like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+Data privacy concerns: Computer vision often requires the collection and processing of massive amounts of visual data, which raises privacy concerns.
+Retailers must ensure compliance with stringent data protection laws, such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 Transparent communication with customers about how their data is being used is essential to maintain trust.

 Errors and bias: Despite advancements in AI, computer vision systems are not foolproof.
 Misidentifications can occur — for example, incorrectly flagging a customer as a potential shoplifter or misclassifying products.
 Furthermore, biases embedded in training datasets can lead to skewed results, potentially harming the customer experience.